runcitadel/blog/posts/announcing-citadel-0-1-0/index.md

 ![Currencies on Citadel](./currencies.png)

-While a lot of these changes have already been available for some time, we've made a few more improvements to make Citadel more accessible for the international community.
+While a lot of changes to prepare Citadel for translations have already been available for some time, we've made a few more improvements to make Citadel more accessible for the international community.

 Citadel has always shown the wallet balance in Sats/BTC and in USD.
 A lot of European users have asked if we could also allow to use Euro instead.